 Human Anatomy and Physiology I and II

-Communication Skills (One of the following: ENC 1101, Speech, English Composition, or Communications)
+Plus one of the following: ENC 1101, Speech, English Composition, or Communications

 For those applicants not currently employed in a healthcare related field, prerequisite courses must be successfully completed within five years prior to the time of application.

 Applications must be received no later than May 1 of each year to be considered for the course that begins in July.
 Qualified applicants are contacted to arrange a personal interview.
-Acceptance is based on evaluation of prior educational and work experience, personal and professional references, and personal interviews.
-Each applicant is evaluated using a point system.
+Acceptance is based on evaluation of prior educational and work experience, professional references, and personal interviews.

 Classes are generally limited to six (6) students.
-At the conclusion of the admission process, the six applicants with the highest scores are chosen for the new class.
+At the conclusion of the admission process, six applicants are chosen for the new class.
 The committee also selects two alternates if one of the six prospective students declines.
 Applicants are notified regarding acceptance into the program following the completion of the interview process, but no later than forty-five days prior to scheduled start date.

 Each student must complete 40 hours per week to fulfill the mandatory academic and clinical requirements.
 These requirements include formal classroom instruction as well as supervised clinical practice in all phases of sonography.
 The 40-hour week is scheduled Monday through Friday on varying schedules.
 Typical program hours are 8am - 4:30pm but may vary slightly.
 Holidays, sick days and vacation days are available to all students.